tjbrockmeyer/clou/aws/readme.md

 These include lightsail resources and a secure string resource.

 Once the custom resources are created, you are free to begin creating lightsail instances using `templates/lightsail-instance.yml` and deploying your projects to your instances by using `templates/project.yml`.

+## global-resources

+This is a place for templates that can be ran by github actions.
+There will be workflows in place for automating the creation of resources here.